-Q36: How do I calculate GST on value of construction work for project that straddles between two periods, that is before and after GST implementation?

-A36: There are 2 situations:

-(a) For projects above RM1,000,000.00 and which requires the issuance of certificate of work done.
+- Q37.
+How do I calculate GST on value of construction work for project that straddles between two periods that is before and after GST implementation? - A37.
+There are 2 situations: - (a) For projects above RM1,000,000 and which requires the issuance of certificate in relation to any work done.